Evolution v. Creation Metaphor Watch: Charles Darwin’s Description of Life as a “Great Tree”

 This is the power of metaphorical language.

 Below is the image of a tree in which an artist has carved animals.
-And below that is a more traditional image of the Tree of Life, from Assyria, early in the first millenium BCE, in which two divine beings guard the Tree of Life:
+And beside it is a more traditional image of the Tree of Life, from Assyria, early in the first millenium BCE, in which two divine beings guard the Tree of Life:

 I know what Darwin meant; but what point are You making?